TID-Lab/aggie/docs/content/smtc/smtc.md

 ### Escalation Team

-Once the veracity team has confidently verified an incident to be true, the *escalation team* reports the incident to the SMTC embed assigned to  relevant stakeholders, providing all relevant information gathered.
-The escalation team will move swiftly to communicate verified incidents so that relevant stakeholders may respond in real-time.
+Once the veracity team has confidently verified an group to be true, the *escalation team* reports the group to the SMTC embed assigned to  relevant stakeholders, providing all relevant information gathered.
+The escalation team will move swiftly to communicate verified groups so that relevant stakeholders may respond in real-time.

 ### Stakeholder/Embedded Team

 Embeds are key persons placed in civil organizations or government institutions invested in the coordination and supervision of the event being monitored.
-Embeds communicate verified incidents to these organizations, called stakeholders, which get more details about and respond to these incidents.
+Embeds communicate verified groups to these organizations, called stakeholders, which get more details about and respond to these groups.
 Ideally, embeds are known and trusted by stakeholders to ensure information reported from the SMTC is valued.

 ## Public Event Monitoring Checklist